-A close review of potential funding options can help identify which ones are most likely to be feasible for the community.
-All funding sources will not be applicable in all towns, cities and counties.
+A close review of potential funding options can help identify which ones are most likely feasible for the community.
+All funding sources will not be applicable in all towns, cities, and counties.
 Depending on the state, local jurisdictions may be limited in the types of fees that can be assessed.
-For example, some states do not collect a real estate transfer tax, and cities may be required to receive state authorization before introducing a transfer tax of their own.
-Without a change in state enabling legislation, it will be difficult for local jurisdictions to use this potential funding source to create a dedicated revenue stream for affordable housing.
+For example, some states do not collect a real estate transfer tax, and cities may be required to receive state authorization before introducing their own transfer tax.
+Without a change in state-enabling legislation, local jurisdictions will find it difficult to use this potential funding source to create a dedicated revenue stream for affordable housing.

 3. Which of the feasible options is likely to have the least opposition?
 Which have the greatest revenue potential?

-In addition to identifying a funding source, cities will need to determine how the funds will be administered.
-Many towns, cities and counties create a dedicated source of revenue in order to fund an affordable housing trust fund.
-In this case, administration of the funding stream will be handled by the entity responsible for managing the trust fund.
+In addition to identifying a funding source, cities must determine how the funds will be administered.
+Many towns, cities, and counties create a dedicated source of revenue in order to fund an affordable housing trust fund.
+In this case, the administration of the funding stream will be handled by the entity responsible for managing the trust fund.
 Proceeds from a dedicated revenue source may also be deposited directly into other housing program accounts for use in accordance with local priorities.

 When a dedicated revenue source is used to support a housing trust fund or other existing program, eligibility for funding awards will be determined by that program’s guidelines.
 These guidelines should specify eligible activities (e.g., ongoing rent assistance, gap financing for new construction or rehabilitation of affordable housing, downpayment assistance for first-time homebuyers, etc.), the form in which assistance will be provided (e.g., low-interest or forgivable loan, grant, etc.) and associated affordability requirements, including the income level(s) targeted and the duration of the affordability period.
 Some communities also require funding recipients to provide matching funds—from another public program, philanthropic donation, or their own corporate resources—to leverage funding from the dedicated revenue source.